-Everybody is invited to attend the presentation in room D.2.01.
+Everybody is invited to attend the presentation in room D.2.01 or via this link.

 3D Anthropometric measurement extraction is of paramount importance for several applications such as clothing design, online garment shopping, and medical diagnosis, to name a few.
 State-of-the-art 3D anthropometric measurement extraction methods estimate the measurements either through some landmarks found on the input scan or by fitting a template to the input scan using optimization-based techniques.
 Finding landmarks is very sensitive to noise and missing data.
 Template-based methods address this problem, but the employed optimization-based template fitting algorithms are computationally very complex and time-consuming.
 To address the limitations of existing methods, we propose two automatic measurement extraction frameworks: AM-DL and Anet.